tgirke/systemPipeR/pages/mydoc/mydoc_systemPipeRIBOseq_01.md

 close association with translational processes.
-The most important difference among the two is that polyRibo-Seq utilizes polyribosomal RNA for sequencing, whereas Ribo-Seq is a footprinting approach restricted to sequencing RNA fragments protected by ribosomes (Ingolia et al., 2009; Aspden et al., 2014; @Juntawong2015-ru}.
+The most important difference among the two is that polyRibo-Seq utilizes polyribosomal RNA for sequencing, whereas Ribo-Seq is a footprinting approach restricted to sequencing RNA fragments protected by ribosomes (Ingolia et al., 2009; Aspden et al., 2014; Juntawong et al., 2015).

 The workflow presented in this vignette contains most of the data analysis steps described by (Juntawong et al., 2014) including functionalities useful for